Find a job that works for you

-One of the most common ways for job seekers to uncover employment opportunities in 2022 is through job search websites.
+One of the most common ways for job seekers to uncover employment opportunities in 2022 is through job search sites.
 There are hundreds of online job boards out there, as well as apps, aggregators, search engines, social media channels, networking groups and company websites to choose from.

 The good news is they provide plenty of listings.
 The bad news?
 You can easily be overwhelmed by the wide variety of options.

 1. Robert Half

 You can submit your resume, apply for contract or permanents positions and subscribe to job alerts to stay updated on brand-new opportunities.
 We also offer tips to land a job and career development advice on our blog, a robust library of research into workplace trends, and our annual Salary Guides for current compensation rates for hundreds of positions across the fields we service — all at no cost to job seekers.

 No list of best job sites in Canada would be complete without this entry.
 In addition to employer-posted jobs, Indeed aggregates postings from across the web — including from company career pages and professional associations — and allows you to search locally or globally.
 Indeed hosts more than 150 million resumes and claims that 10 new jobs are added to its site every second, globally.
 Free resources for job seekers include a resume builder tool and career blog.

 Robert Half has been helping job seekers find great career opportunities since 1948.
 Let us find the right job for you.

-Jobboom is Quebec's largest recruitment site and offers services in both official languages.
+Jobboom is Quebec's largest job site and offers services in both official languages.
 This website allows candidates to post their resumes on the site and apply for jobs directly or reply to job offer broadcasts, which are sent instantly via e-mail to selected applicants.
 Jobboom also offers career guidance, as well as articles on topics such as self-learning, market trends and hot career paths.

 9. Simply Hired